-As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, and with the massive tourism drive the Japanese government is encouraging ahead of last year's Rugby World Cup and the 2020 Tokyo Olympics, this specific issue is cropping up repeatedly.
+As more and more foreigners visit Japan, and as the fashion for tattoos in some Western countries becomes ever more commonplace, attitudes towards tattoos are changing.

-Not long ago, the Japan Tourism Agency has suggested to the tourism industry that it relaxes its policy on banning those with tattoos from their facilities.
+Not long ago, the Japan Tourism Agency suggested to the tourism industry that it relaxes its policy on banning those with tattoos from their facilities.
 I think this encouragement will slowly change the policy at individual onsen, or hotel chains who will take a more welcoming view.